TicketsBot/docs/src/setup/panels.md

 ![Reaction panel page](../img/panels_navbar.webp)

 Focus on the *left* side of the screen.
-The right side are settings for combining different panels into a single message.
+The right side are settings for combining different panels into a single message (known as [Multi-Panels](../features/multipanels.md).)

 Draw your attention to the `Create Panel` card.
 Configure the panel's appearance here: